-In the assessment outline for the pair of units, each assessment type must be included at least twice.
-In the assessment outline where a single unit is being studied, each assessment type must be included at least once, with the exception of Project, which could be a combined task based on both units.
+In the assessment outline for the pair of units, each assessment type must be included at least twice with the exception of Project, which could be a combined task based on both units.

-The set of assessment tasks must provide a representative sampling of the content for Unit 1 and Unit 2.
-At least one practical programming task and one practical database task must be conducted under test conditions across the year.
+The set of assessment tasks must provide a representative sampling of the content for Unit 3 and Unit 4.